 However long it lasts, therapy is a significant commitment for both client and therapist.
 It's not unusual to talk with more than one therapist before deciding who you'd like to work with.

-Originally from Wales, I have lived in London for more than thirty years.
+Originally from South Wales, I have lived in London for more than thirty years.
 I first worked in the arts and then for an international corporate company.

 Self-harm or suicidal feelings

 Lack of confidence or self-esteem